Gilded Age: Rural life

-A dramatic expansion in farming took place during the Gilded Age, with the number of farms tripling from 2.0 million in 1860 to 6.0 million in 1905.
+A dramatic expansion in farming took place, with the number of farms tripling from 2.0 million in 1860 to 6.0 million in 1905.
 The number of people living on farms grew from about 10 million in 1860 to 22 million in 1880 to 31 million in 1905.
 The value of farms soared from $8.0 billion in 1860 to $30 billion in 1906.

 The federal government issued 160 acre tracts virtually free to settlers under the Homestead Act of 1862.
 Even larger numbers purchased lands at very low interest from the new railroads, which were trying to create markets.
 The railroads advertised heavily in Europe and brought over, at low fares, hundreds of thousands of farmers from Germany, Scandinavia and Britain.
 Despite their remarkable progress and general prosperity, 19th century U.S. farmers experienced recurring cycles of hardship, caused primarily by falling world prices for cotton and wheat.

-Along with the mechanical improvements which greatly increased yield per unit area, the amount of land under cultivation grew rapidly throughout the second half of the century, as the railroads opened up new areas of the West for settlement.
+Along with the mechanical improvements which greatly increased yield per unit area, the amount of land under cultivation grew rapidly throughout the second half of the century, as the railroads opened up areas of the West for settlement.
 The wheat farmers enjoyed abundant output and good years from 1876 to 1881 when bad European harvests kept the world price high.
 They then suffered from a slump in the 1880s when conditions in Europe improved.
 The farther west the settlers went, the more dependent they became on the monopolistic railroads to move their goods to market, and the more inclined they were to protest, as in the Populist movement of the 1890s.
 Wheat farmers blamed local grain elevator owners (who purchased their crop), railroads and eastern bankers for the low prices.
 This protest has now been attributed to the far increased uncertainty in farming due to its commercialisation, with monopolies, the gold standard and loans being simply visualisations of this risk.

 The first organized effort to address general agricultural problems was the Grange movement.
-Launched in 1867, by employees of the U.S. Department of Agriculture, the Granges focused initially on social activities to counter the isolation most farm families experienced.
+Launched in 1867 by employees of the U.S. Department of Agriculture, the Granges focused initially on social activities to counter the isolation most farm families experienced.
 Women's participation was actively encouraged.
-Spurred by the Panic of 1873, the Grange soon grew to 20,000 chapters and 1.5 million members.
-The Granges set up their own marketing systems, stores, processing plants, factories and cooperatives.
-Most went bankrupt.
-The movement also enjoyed some political success during the 1870s.
-A few Midwestern states passed "Granger Laws", limiting railroad and warehouse fees.
-The agricultural problems gained mass political attention in the Populist movement, which won 44 votes in the Electoral College in 1892.
+Spurred by the Panic of 1873, the Grange grew to 20,000 chapters and 1.5 million members.
+The Granges set up their own marketing systems, stores, processing plants, factories and cooperatives; most went bankrupt.
+The movement enjoyed some political success during the 1870s.
+A few Midwestern states passed "Granger Laws" limiting railroad and warehouse fees.
+The agricultural problems gained mass political attention in the Populist movement, which won 44 votes in the Electoral College in the 1892 election.
 Its high point came in 1896 with the candidacy of William Jennings Bryan for the Democrats, who was sympathetic to populist concerns such as the silver standard.